 Hiya, this is a post especially for graduates.
-I’m writing a series Personal Finance 1.0 on all personal finance topics that you should know when starting life on your own.
+I’m writing a series Personal Finance 1.0 on personal finance topics that you should know when starting life on your own.
 If you’re an older reader: Maybe you know someone who could benefit from this information.
 So please feel free to share this post.

 Now let’s get going!